 What are the main results of the review?

-The Cochrane researchers searched for studies that had been published up to December 2016.
+Cochrane review authors searched for studies published up to 8 December 2016.